globocom/prettylog/README.en.md

 ## Configuration

-The tool can be configured through the `.prettylog.yml` file, localized both locally (in the same folder where the tool is executed) and globally (in the `$HOME` folder).
+The tool can be configured through the `.prettylog.yml` file, located both locally (in the same folder where the tool is executed) and globally (in the `$HOME` folder).
 The file structure is the following:

     timestamp: